yelenagou/ApprovalTesting/index.md

 * Later decision of correctness
 * Expected result in an “approved” file

-An approval test is added to an existing test execution framework such as TestNg, JUnit, xUnit, MsTest, Karma, etc.
+An approval test is added to an existing test execution framework such as TestNg, JUnit, xUnit, MsTest, Karma, etc..

 Here is an exercise to add an approval test for a complex object:

 [Approval Test For Custom Objects](https://github.com/yelenagou/ApprovalTesting/tree/CustomObjects/ApprovalTests)

 [Approval Tests Java Library](https://github.com/approvals/ApprovalTests.Java)